kiki-le-singe/marionette-boilerplate/README.md

 ## Tips and tricks

  * [mongo-express](https://www.npmjs.org/package/mongo-express): If you use MongoDB, look at this node modules.
 It's an convenient admin interface for MongoDB.
- * To enjoy livereload don't forget download the chrome plugin. (useless only for the use of Grunt. browsersync coming soon)